Mobioos/Forge-BankWeb/README.md

 # The BankWeb Application

 BankWeb is a simple web application that emulates the behavior of a banking application.
-It lets you **log yourself** in order to **withdraw or deposit** $100 on a fictional account with different **types of credit cards**.
-Regarding the withdrawal operation, **overdrafts are not allowed**, which means that trying to perform a withdrawal operation on an account with less than $100 will be canceled.
+After **login** in with the user details (Google, Github, or Microsoft accounts), the client can **withdraw or deposit** $100 on a fictional account with different **types of credit cards**.
+Regarding the withdrawal operation, **overdrafts are not allowed**, which means that trying to perform a withdrawal operation on an account with less than $100 will be revoked.
 The application also offers the ability to **convert several currencies**.

-This application is composed of a **frontend in plain HTML/CSS/JS and a backend in ASP.NET Core**.
+This application comprises a **frontend in plain HTML/CSS/JS and a backend in [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) Core**.

 # Branch presentations
 This repository is organized with the following branches: